 How to Serve Pumpkin Pancakes?

 Serve pumpkin pancakes with butter and warm maple syrup or other desired toppings.
 Walnut and pecans pair well with these pancakes.
+You can also sprinkle a few extra walnuts or pecans on top of the pancakes for added texture.

 What Makes Pancakes Fluffy Milk or Water?

-How To Store Pumpkin Pancakes?
+How to Store Pumpkin Pancakes?

 You can serve the pancakes immediately after cooking and until they are relatively hot, or eat them after cooling.
-It can also be stored in a sealed container for up to five days in the refrigerator.
+It can also be stored in a sealed container for up to 3-4 days in the refrigerator.

 Looking for More Pancake Recipes?